EHB-MCT/assignment-2-Louis-James-Pouleur/PROGRESS.md

 - Tested different types of visualising the data.
 - applied conventions to session_trigger component, Visualising_DATA, Post_To_Your_Database and Handtracking.
 - Progress.md and Conventions.md documentation added and updated.

+**28-12-2024**

+- Created DOCUMENTATION.md
+- Merged Development branch in to the Main branch
+- Refactor Touchdesigner file